-If someone is being hurtful or unkind to you several times on purpose, for whatever reason, whether it is about you or your family or friends that is bullying.
+If someone is being hurtful or unkind to you several times on purpose, for whatever reason, whether it is about you or your family or friends that is bullying and you should start telling other people.
 No one should be picked on for being different in anyway, for how they act, what they look like or who their family are.